vamshigaddi/AutoImageClassifier/README.md

 # Auto Image Classifier

-The Auto Image Classifier is an application for image classification using a pre-trained YOLO (You Only Look Once) model.
-It allows users to train the model on their own dataset, specifying parameters such as epochs, learning rate, and batch size.
-After training, the application generates an output JSON file containing detailed results.
+The Auto Image Classifier is an application designed for image classification using a pre-trained YOLO (You Only Look Once) model.
+Users can upload their dataset files, which are then uploaded to the cloud.
+The application stores the dataset path in a PostgreSQL database.
+In the backend, the classification model trains on the uploaded data, allowing users to specify training parameters such as epochs, learning rate, and batch size.
+After the training process is complete, the application generates an output JSON file containing detailed results, including the status of the training and the trained parameters.

 ## Table of Contents
 - [Introduction](#introduction)